nama-gatsuo/ofxDeferredShading/README.md

 ## Concept
 ### Modern OpenGL compatible
-I was satidfied with [ofxPostPrpcessing](https://github.com/neilmendoza/ofxPostProcessing) long time, which is fabulous and has so many beautiful vfx in it.
+I was satisfied with [ofxPostPrpcessing](https://github.com/neilmendoza/ofxPostProcessing) long time, which is fabulous and has so many beautiful vfx in it.
 I really appreciate the author and contributors.
 But there is little problem when I use my own shader with it.
 It is not written in "modern" shader version so cannot coexist with like OpenGL 3.2 & GLSL 410.
-At this moment, it also means I abandoned legacy but helpful functions including ofLight, glBegin()-glEnd()...
+At this moment, however it also means I abandoned legacy but helpful functions including ```ofLight```, ```glBegin()```-```glEnd()```...
 ### Photo-realistic in Real-time
-And the addon mentioned above has only few effects for photo-real purpose such like "cast shadow".
+And the addon mentioned above has only few effects for photo-real purpose such like "casting shadow".
 So I decided to reproduce and regather PostProcesses focusing "photo-real" rendering and compatible in modern version.

 ## Usage
 * copy the ```shader/``` directory to your ```bin/```
-* setting OpenGL version in main.cpp
+* specify modern version of OpenGL in main.cpp
 ```
 int main( ){
     ofGLWindowSettings settings;